Applied Mechanical Engineering BSc (Hons) top-up

 The individual final year project is an important part of any engineering course.
-The general aims of the project are to give the student a realistic exercise in the practice of engineering at a professional level, and to be a vehicle for integrating the knowledge gained in several subject areas of the degree course.
-It will also provide opportunities for the student to develop their personal qualities such as initiative, imagination, creativity, communication, organisation, employ IT effectively and solve non-routine problems.
+The general aims of the project are to give you a realistic exercise in the practice of engineering at a professional level, and to be a vehicle for integrating the knowledge gained in several subject areas of the degree course.
+It will also provide opportunities for you to develop your personal qualities such as initiative, imagination, creativity, communication, organisation, employ IT effectively and solve non-routine problems.

 Applied Mechanical Science – 20 credits

 This module provides an understanding of fundamental principles through theory, experiment and computational analysis.
-This allows students to appreciate and validate the basic behaviour through theory and practical, and then predict and optimise behaviour using computational analysis techniques.
+This allows you the opportunity to appreciate and validate the basic behaviour through theory and practical, and then predict and optimise behaviour using computational analysis techniques.